 - Identify and eliminate production-process bottlenecks

-- Increasing the networks’ visibility into the supply chain and distribution
+- Increasing the networks’ visibility into the Predictive Analytics in Supply Chain and distribution

 - Early detection of failure or anomalies will reduce downtime and speed up repairs.